Master and Commander: The Far Side of the World (2003) Director: Peter Weir

 “Do you not know that in the service … one must always choose the lesser of two weevils?”

 In my view Master and Commander is an under-appreciated masterpiece of 21st century film-making.
 It was nominated for many awards upon release, but as with all other movies released in 2003 it was greatly overshadowed by The Lord of the Ring: The Return of the King.
 Additionally it was eclipsed by 2003’s other big swashbuckling maritime adventure Pirates of the Caribbean.
-With incredible visuals, extraordinarily accurate sound effects, a classically-infused score, wonderful performances both for English gentlemen as well as gruff seamen, and a pitch-perfect script, Master and Commander is a cinematic experience par excellence.
+With incredible visuals, extraordinarily accurate sound effects, a classically-infused score, wonderful performances both as refined English gentlemen as well as gruff seamen, and a pitch-perfect script, Master and Commander is a cinematic experience par excellence.
 We get a sense of the gritty, cramped, seasick lifestyle aboard a British Naval ship during the Napoleonic Wars.
 We see sorrow, injustice, and tragedy, as well as victory, humor, and satiety.
 Here is a film that reaches for lofty heights, showcasing the full range of the human condition, and indeed it forces us to contemplate and appreciate the complexities of successful leadership in an unpredictable world.

 The plot is based on three novels in Patrick O’Brian’s famous twenty-book nautical adventure series often called the “Aubrey-Maturin” series.
 The film follows the H.M.S.
 Surprise, a ship in the Royal Navy headed by a charismatic and respected sea-dog named “Lucky” Jack Aubrey (Russell Crowe), a man who once sailed with the revered Lord Nelson.
 Captain Jack’s austere respect for discipline and authority is contrasted with his friend, the eternal skeptic-yet-idealistic surgeon Dr. Stephen Maturin (Paul Bettany).
 The film opens with the Surprise in the middle of the vast Atlantic Ocean.
 Silhouetted frames of men raising the sales and claustrophobic cabins with cannon preparations indicate to us the Surprise is prepping for battle.
 The Surprise has been tasked with intercepting a French man-of-war called the Acheron (in allusion to Greek mythology), however the Acheron quickly ambushes the Surprise off the coast of Brazil.
 The destruction is widespread, and the Surprise is only able to escape in a thick fog bank by using a decoy boat.
 The success of the escape is attributed to “Lucky” Jack.